By NCHIMUNYA MIYOBA

-Mr Nkole dismissed assertions some sector in society that they the call for an enquiry is merely a witch hunt targeted at an individual.
+Mr Nkole dismissed assertions by some sector in society that they the call for an enquiry is merely a witch hunt targeted at an individual.

-Meanwhile Mr Nkole said the union is happy the number of steps taken the political parties to start the dialogue process adding that the step taken will give hope and confidence to the workers and people in the country.
+Meanwhile Mr Nkole said the union is happy by the number of steps taken by the political parties to start the dialogue process adding that the step taken will give hope and confidence to the workers and people in the country.

-He said the gesture political leaders to open talks with each other is progressive and needs the support of everyone one.
+He said the gesture by political leaders to open talks with each other is progressive and needs the support of everyone one.

 Mr Nkole however condemned the culture of insults which engulfed the political front in the recent past that posed a threat to the Zambian democracy.